elvis-epx/LoRaMaDoR/PacketFormat.md

 15 minutes.
 The randomization avoids gratitous collisions when e.g. all stations in the area are rebooted simultaneously after a blackout.

-The first beacon packet is sent, by default and in average, 30 seconds after startup.
+The first beacon packet is sent, by default and in average, 5 seconds after startup.
 The fudge factor is 0.5 as well.

-These intervals can be configured and are stored in NVRAM.
-Use the commands `!beacon` and `!beacon1st` to query or set them.
-Note the values are expressed in seconds.
+The beacon interval can be queried or set via command `!beacon`.
+Note the value is expressed in seconds.

 ## FEC code